A Universal Genus-Two Curve from Siegel Modular Forms: Preliminaries

-where the sum runs over non-associated bottom rows $(C,D)$ of elements in $\spgz$ where non-associated means with respect to the multiplication by $\mathrm{GL}(g,\Z)$.
-In the following, we will always assume $g=2$ in the definition of $\psi_{2k}$.
-Using Igusa's definition \cite[Sec.~\!8, p.~\!195]{MR0141643} we define a cusp form of weight $10$ by
+where the sum runs over non-associated bottom rows $(C,D)$ of elements in $\spgz$ where non-associated means with respect to the multiplication by $\mathrm{GL}_g(\Z)$.
+In the following, we will always assume $g=2$ in the def\/inition of $\psi_{2k}$.
+Using Igusa's def\/inition \cite[Section~8, p.~195]{MR0141643} we def\/ine a cusp form of weight $10$ by